nelson-io/citi-documentation-test/reports/model_analysis.md

 With SHAPS we can see not only the impact of each variable, but also the role they got in the model.

-In the plot above, each dot represents an original observation, so more density means more observations. the dots at the left represent a high negative impact, the ones at the right high positive impact and the ones at the middle doesn't bring much information.
+In the plot above, each dot represents an original observation, so more density means more observations.
+The dots at the left represent a high negative impact, the ones at the right have a high positive impact and the ones at the middle don't bring much information.
 At the same time, the color represents high values associated with red and low values with blue, so we can interpret the plot this way:

-When marital status is married (high value of the feature) there's a positive impact, that means, that its associated with high income, while low values are associated with low income.
+When marital status is married (high value of the feature) there's a positive impact, that means, that it's associated with high income, while low values are associated with low income.

 This same way we can see that older age is associated with high income while younger age with lower income

 And also with Sex.
-Woman tend to have lower income than men.
+Women tend to have lower income than men.